xta0/xta0.me/_posts/2018-04-04-Computational-Investing-1_en.md

     - 2% of assets under management + 20% of the returns.
     - 1M with 20% per year = 60k per year
 - How/Why different?
-    - 共同基金或者ETF基金经理目标是增大基金数额来赚取管理费
+    - The goal of a mutual fund or ETF fund manager is to increase the amount of the fund to earn management fees.
-    - 私募基金或者对冲基金经理目标是提高基金收益
+    - The goal of private equity funds or hedge fund managers is to increase fund returns

 ### How to Attract Investors

-- 资金来源
+- Sources of funds
     - Individuals
-        - 个人投资者，资金占比较少
+        - Individual investors, less funds
     - Institusions
-        - 机构投资者
+        - corporate investor
             - Harvard Foundation
             - CalPERS
         - Funds of Funds
-        - 来自其他基金的投资
+    - Investment from other funds
         - Two Main Types of Fund Goals
             - Reference to a benchmark
-        - 有指标参考，比如跑赢S&P500等
+                - There are indicators reference, such as running out of S&P500, etc.
         - Absolute return
-        - 低风险策略，只关注收益回报
+            - Low risk strategy, focusing only on return on revenue

 ### Metrics for Assessing Fund Performance